jeffreycwitt/pl399/docs/04-wires-codes-ideas.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/be1EM3gQkAY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Gleick also noted that Babbage was fascinated with the Jacquard Loom, which you can see here
+Gleick also noted that Babbage was fascinated with the Jacquard Loom, which you can see here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/MQzpLLhN0fY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <div class="discussion">

-<span class="response"/>What do Babbage's "differential machine" and the Jacquard Loom have to contribute to the history Gleick is telling.
+<span class="response"/>What do Babbage's "differential machine" (consider p.
+95) and the Jacquard Loom (consider p.
+109) have to contribute to the history of information that Gleick is telling?

 <span class="response"/> What kind of new thinking do they both require?